Far-Away-From-Equilibrium Quantum Critical Conformal Dynamics: Reversibility, Thermalization, and Hydrodynamics: Entropy Production in Conformal Expansion

-To facilitate this discussion, consider a resonantly interacting Fermi gas in its normal state, confined in a three dimensional harmonic trap of frequency, $\omega_0$, and at thermal equilibrium with temperature, $T_0$.
-A consequence of the SO(2,1) conformal symmetry is that once the gas has been released into {\em free} space without a confining potential, the physical state of the gas at an arbitrary time, $t$, can be mapped onto an equilibrium state of a fictitious projective Hamiltonian, $H_{proj}(t)$, at temperature, $T(t)$.
-This mapping is exact up to a position dependent gauge factor that induces a hydrodynamic current \cite{Maki19}.
+A consequence of the SO(2,1) conformal symmetry is that once the gas has been released into {\em free} space without a confining potential, the physical state of the gas at an arbitrary time, $t$, can be mapped onto an equilibrium state of a fictitious projective Hamiltonian, $H_{proj}(t)$, at temperature, $T(t)$ \cite{Maki19}.
+The mapping is exact up to a position dependent gauge factor that induces a hydrodynamic current \cite{Castin06}.
 The projective Hamiltonian is given by:

-where $H_s$ is the free space Hamiltonian of interacting fermions at a quantum critical point, i.e. at resonance.
+where $H_s$ and $C$ are both defined in Eq.~(\ref{eq:H}).
 The physical Hamiltonian, $H_{phys}$, under which the dynamics are studied, is simply $H_s$, i.e. $H_{phys}=H_{proj}(\omega(t)=0)$.
 In this representation both the frequency, $\omega(t)$, and the temperature, $T(t)$, are rescaled in a time dependent fashion:

 where $\lambda(t)$ is a dynamical rescaling factor that is given by $(1 + \omega_0^2 t^2)^{1/2}$ for the expansion into free space.
-The projective equilibrium temperature, $T(t)$, is rescaled in an identical fashion to $\omega(t)$.
+The projective equilibrium temperature, $T(t)$ \cite{Energy}, is rescaled in an identical fashion to $\omega(t)$.
 Although the states of the projective Hamiltonian become denser in energy space as $\omega(t)$ decreases, the Boltzmann weight for a given state is constant since $\omega(t)/T(t)$ is invariant in time.
 This is depicted in Fig.~(\ref{fig:entropy}).
 Therefore, the $N$-particle density matrix at time $t$ takes a simple form:

-where the subscript indicates the density matrix has the equilibrium form, and we have ignored a gauge term that is irrelevant to our discussions.
-The conformal structure of Eq.~(\ref{DM}) suggests that entropy must be conserved \cite{Energy}, as the information content in the density matrix is preserved.
-Below we will explore the prospect of reversible dynamics, as well as the consequences of entropy production on the dynamics.
-We will illustrate there is an explicit relationship between viscosity and thermalization dynamics for systems with a conformal symmetric quantum critical point.
+From Eq.~(\ref{DM}), one can see that the time-dependent density matrix is obtained from its initial equilibrium value, Eq.~(\ref{DM0}), via a time-dependent rescaling of the position coordinates, and a gauge transformation, $G$, that is irrelevant to our discussions.

+The conformal structure of Eq.~(\ref{DM}) suggests that entropy must be conserved, as the information content in the density matrix is unchanged.
+To see this more clearly we note that the entropy, $S(t)$, is defined via:

+where $Tr$ denotes the trace over the $N$ position coordinates, and $\ln \rho_N$ is the log of the $N$-body density matrix.
+In Eq.~(\ref{eq:entropy}) we have also defined an entropy density, $S({\bf r},t)$, which can be obtained by performing a partial trace over $N-1$ coordinates in Eq.~(\ref{eq:entropy}).
+It is straightforward to verify that the dynamics of the density matrix in Eq.~(\ref{DM}) translate into similar dynamics for the entropy density: